artikcloud/sample-java-MqttSmartLight/README.md

  2. send Actions to the emulator using the [web tool](https://developer.artik.cloud/documentation/tutorials/an-iot-remote-control.html#test-the-light) at My ARTIK Cloud.

- 3. From the emulator terminal, you should see that Actions are received and updated states (on or off) are published back to ARTIK Cloud.
-The following is the example
+ 3. The emulator terminal should show that Actions are received from the subscribed topic and updated states (on or off) are published back to ARTIK Cloud.
+The following is the example:
     ~~~shell
       Start mqtt session....
       Connecting to broker: ssl://api.artik.cloud:8883......